 Some characteristics are simply notable, fun trivia, while others can have a real impact on value, as some imperfections differ between the examples to varying degrees.
 This is helpful in not only providing a more granular way of differentiating PSA 9s (even 8’s, thus the 8.5), but helpful in putting an age to the card with the notion being that some issues resolve over time, and cards with the fewest or diminished marks must have been printed further down the line.

-Eighty-nine (eighty-eight in March 2020) Gretzky’s are PSA 9s and only two are PSA 10s, making only ninety cards of the thousands submitted for grading that are truly sitting atop the collector market.
-The marketplace already reacts to the variations in characteristics and imperfections noted here, consciously or otherwise, and sales figures reflect this, ranging from around $25k to over $50k for a PSA 9.
+Eighty-nine (only one graded a nine since March 2020) Gretzky’s are PSA 9s and only two are PSA 10s, making only ninety-one cards of the thousands submitted for grading that are truly sitting atop the collector market.
+The marketplace already reacts to the variations in characteristics and imperfections noted here, consciously or otherwise, and sales figures reflect this, growth aside, prices range from $30k to $85k for a PSA 9 in the last 12 months, and some of those 9’s are kinda horrible.
 Tracking them is fun, and providing more detailed examination could finally help possibly rank the best of the best, even more so.

 Contrary to popular belief, O-Pee-Chee did not actually print the cards, they were just a candy company, they just made the gum.
 For the cards, they used Lawson & Jones Printing Company, also in London, Ontario.
 In the book Hockey Card Stories: True Tales from Your Favourite Players in an interview with Derek Smith, captain for the Buffalo Sabres in 1979, Derek mentions that his father, who used to work for the printing company, would pull out uncut sheets that had his card on it and bring them home as gifts.
 As luck would have it, he was printed on the same sheet that has the Wayne Gretzky card in it.